jclwilson/jclwilson.github.io/_posts/2017-02-05-read-receipts-the-act-of-writing.md

 ---
-title: "✓✓ Read Receipts: The Act of Writing"
+title: "✓✓ Read Receipts: The act of writing"
 layout: post
 redirect_from:
 cdn-image: whatweworeuk-kate-hillier